 - (a) Order Remains in Effect.
 Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents.
-Within thirty (30) days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document or be destroyed unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; or (2) the parties agree to destruction of the document to the extent practicable in lieu of return.
-The parties may maintain as part of their legal files documents designated as containing Confidential Information that bear the notations, summations, or other mental impressions of the receiving party.
-The parties also are not required to locate, isolate, and return e-mails (including attachments to e-mails) that may include Confidential Information, Confidential Information contained in deposition transcripts, or Confidential Information contained in draft or final expert reports. - (c) Retention of Work Product.
-Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents, unless a broader exception in this Order applies.
+Within thirty (30) days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return;2 or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.

+- (c) Retention of Work Product.
+Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
 This work product will continue to be confidential under this Order.
-An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information.
+An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information. - 11.
+Order Subject to Modification.
+This Order is subject to modification by the court on its own motion or on motion of any party or any other person with standing concerning the subject matter.
+The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification.